-You will want to know the estimated cost of liability insurance for your Amazon business.
+You will want to know your Amazon business’s estimated liability insurance cost.
 The best way is to obtain an estimate when your U.S. LLC has been formed.
-See our U.S. Entity formations page for U.S. LLC costs.
-Our most common package for Amazon FBA sellers is our Essential Package.
+Please look at our U.S. Entity formations page for U.S. LLC services and details of our support.

-Here is an overview of potentially what liability insurance may range for a year.
+Here is an overview of what liability insurance may range for a year.

-Amazon is not the only marketplace that requires liability insurance.
+Amazon is one of many marketplaces that requires liability insurance.
 Here are a few of the major ones that will also want to see your certificate of insurance.

-What Will Happen if Amazon Sellers Don’t Have Insurance by September 1st, 2021?
+What Will Happen if Amazon Sellers Don’t Have Insurance After Their 30-Day Notice?

 Timing is Key

-Once you hit the $10K sales thresholds in a month, you must provide insurance to Amazon.
+Once you hit the $10K sales threshold in a month, you must provide insurance to Amazon.

-Don’t wait until the last minute to obtain liability insurance.
-Even though it can happen quickly, you will want to make sure you have your U.S. entity formed properly not only with the state (the easy part) but with the IRS.
-That internal documents are drafted correctly to make sure your Amazon.com business is protected.
+Could you be sure to obtain liability insurance before the last minute?
+Even though it can happen quickly, you must ensure your U.S. entity is appropriately formed with the state (the easy part) and the IRS.
+Internal documents are drafted correctly to make sure your Amazon.com business is protected.